h2non/nar/README.md

 The included node binary will be, by default, the same as the used when your create the archive (taken from `process.execPath`)

-Hooks scripts that requires node will use the self-contained binary inside the archive.
+Hooks scripts that requires `node` will use the self-contained binary inside the archive.
-It will be also accessible via `PATH` environment variable if you want to call it from hook scripts
+It will be accessible via `PATH` environment variable.
+If you want to use node from `package.json` hook scripts, you could simply use: `node script.js`

-**Note**: as you already know, the node binary is OS and platform specific.
+**Note**: the node binary is OS and platform specific.
-Take that into account if you are going to deploy the archive in multiple platforms
+Take this into account if you are going to deploy the archive in multiple platforms

 #### binaryPath
 Type: `string`